wmahfoudh/crabai/README.md

 - **Markdown Prompts**: Template system with reusable sample prompts just like [Fabric](https://github.com/danielmiessler/fabric).
 - **Universal Argument & Pipeline Support**: Construct prompts from arguments, files, and piped `STDIN`.
 - **Interactive Configuration**: Step-by-step setup wizard with auto-configuration on first run.
-- **Sample prompts**: Explore the `./src/prompts/` folder for a set of useful to start exploration.
+- **Sample prompts**: Explore the `./src/prompts/` folder for a set of useful prompts to start exploration.
 Read the prompts to understand how they work.

 ## Supported Providers